Sara’s Stage 3A High-Grade Serous & Clear Cell Carcinoma Ovarian Cancer Story

 - Dealing with having to delay chemo because of neutropenia

-- When did the side effects hit the worse
+- When did the side effects get the worst?

 - Describe the Neupogen shots